Reut212/Operating_System/ex4/readme.txt

 Assumptions:
 1. Here, We assumed a block of memory of size 20,000 bytes char memory[20000];
 (assuming that the storage for a character is 1 byte in the machine).

+How to run the test:
+1. run from terminal 1: ./server
+2. run from terminal 2: ./tests